nvf-research/energeist/README.md

 - `estimate({required ApplianceInfo type, String? brandName, String? modelNumber, Strategy strategy = Strategy.median})`: Returns aggregated annual energy usage in kWh/year based on the chosen strategy (median or mean)

 ### EnergyStarService
-Service for interacting with the EnergyStar API.
+Service for interacting with the Energy Star API.

 **Methods:**
-- `searchByDatasetIds({required Set<String> datasetIds, String? brandName, String? modelNumber, Map<String, String>? additionalFilters})`: Returns a list of normalized appliance data
+- `fetchAppliances({required Set<String> datasetIds, String? brandName, String? modelNumber})`: Returns a list of normalized appliance data fetched in parallel from the Energy Star datasets.

 ### EnergyStarNormalizedData
-Normalized data model for EnergyStar API responses.
+Normalized data model for Energy Star API responses.

 **Properties:**
 - `brandName`: Brand name of the appliance
 - `modelNumber`: Model number
 - `annualEnergyUseKwhPerYear`: Annual energy consumption
-- `datasetId`: EnergyStar dataset ID
+- `datasetId`: Energy Star dataset ID
 - `applianceType`: Type of appliance
 - `additionalFields`: Raw API response data

 **Methods:**
-- `fromJson(Map<String, dynamic> json, [String? datasetId])`: Converts raw EnergyStar API responses into a standardized format
+- `fromJson(Map<String, dynamic> json, [String? datasetId])`: Converts raw Energy Star API responses into a standardized format
 - `toJson()`: Converts the normalized object back to JSON format

 ## How It Works
-1. **Data Source**: Energeist queries the EnergyStar public API, which contains certified appliance data
+1. **Data Source**: Energeist queries the Energy Star public API, which contains certified appliance data
-2. **Normalization**: Different EnergyStar datasets use different field names.
+2. **Normalization**: Different Energy Star datasets use different field names.
 Energeist normalizes these into a consistent format
 3. **Estimation**: When estimating energy usage, Energeist:
-   - Queries the appropriate EnergyStar dataset(s) for the appliance type
+   - Queries the appropriate Energy Star dataset(s) for the appliance type
    - Filters by brand and/or model if provided
    - Calculates the median or mean energy consumption from all matching results (defaults to median)
    - Returns 0.0 if no matches are found